legacysurvey/legacysurvey/pages/dr9/issues.rst

 General Issues
 --------------

-The most up-to-date issues and in-progress fixes moving from DR9 to DR10 are available on the GitHub issues pages for the `Legacy Surveys website`_ or the `legacypipe pipeline`_.
+The most up-to-date issues and in-progress fixes are available on the GitHub issues pages for the `Legacy Surveys website`_ or the `legacypipe pipeline`_.

 Issues with CCDs that may have affected the quality of DECam observations are recorded on the